AlexWorx/ALib-Class-Library/docs/pages/alib_mod_characters.md

 narrow \c char type, while the library's default choice with Microsoft compiler under Windows OS is the using the built-in 2-byte \c wchar_t.

-Now, if for example, a software mixes \alib with the \https{QT Class Library,www.qt.io}
+Now, if for example, software mixes \alib with the \https{QT Class Library,www.qt.io}
 to avoid a lot of (transparent) string conversions, it would be preferable to use the same 2-byte wide character type that \b QT uses for its strings, independent of the platform that the software is compiled at.

-To achieve this, two compiler symbols may be passed:
+To achieve this, two compiler-symbols may be passed:
 1. \ref ALIB_CHARACTERS_WIDE<br>
    As its name indicates, this symbol controls the use of either narrow type \c char or any of the wide character types \c wchar_t, \c char16_t or \c char32_t as the default